 Both GACCs have several personnel who can help answer questions on IAA topics.
-Please reach out to Predictive Services, Intel, or the aircraft coordinator at the appropriate GACC for support."
+Please reach out to Predictive Services, Intel, or the aircraft coordinator at the appropriate GACC for support.
+Users can also visit the Fire Imaging Technologies for Wildland Fire Operations user guide for more detailed information.
+The guide can be found at: